Don’t fall prey to scams

 Having Trouble Paying Your Bills?

-Federal, state and local governments have proposed programs to help people are impacted by coronavirus, but again they will not be reaching out to you via phone, mail or email.
+Federal, state and local governments have programs to help people are impacted by coronavirus, but again they will not be reaching out to you via phone, mail or email.
 Watch the news for more information.
-Check to see if you are eligible for unemployment benefits.
+Check to see if you are eligible for renters assistance or unemployment benefits.

 Ideas to Reduce Your Expenses: